pytchlang/pytch-tutorials/catch-apple/tutorial.md

 {{< commit add-empty-Apple-class >}}

-Before we can build this code, we need to put some code into the Apple Sprite — we'll say what costume we want the Apple to have.
+Before we can run this code, we need to put some code into the Apple Sprite — we'll say what costume we want the Apple to have.
 We're taking the same steps here as what we did when we made the player's bowl sprite.

 {{< commit give-Apple-costume >}}

-If you build the project now, an apple should appear in the middle of the Stage.
+If you run the project now, an apple should appear in the middle of the Stage.